Bill Hader biography

 Bill appeared in the blockbuster comedy Tropic Thunder (written and directed by Ben stiller, who also starred in the film) as the insecure studio executive Rob Slolom who has to contend with the antics of Tom Cruise's crazed studio head character, Les Grossman.
 He reunited with Stiller for the worldwide hit, Night at the Museum: Battle of the Smithsonian and appeared in Adventureland , which reunited him with his Superbad director, Greg Mottola.

 He starred alongside Will Smith and Tommy Lee Jones in the blockbuster Men in Black 3 (2012) and provided the voice of Guy Gagné in the animated DreamWorks picture Turbo (2013).
 He has also provided voices for the Disney films Inside Out (2015) and Finding Dory (2016).

 Bill made his debut as a romantic lead in the comedy Trainwreck (2015) opposite Amy Schumer and appeared as Bloodbottler in The BFG (2016), based on Roald Dohl's classic book and directed by Steven Spielberg.

 His latest efforts include the comedies Popstar: Never Stop Never Stopping (2016) and Sausage Party (2016), as well as the action sci-fi film Power Rangers (2017) with Elizabeth Banks.

 In his spare time, Bill enjoys comic books, baseball and science fiction novels.
-He lives in Los Angeles with his wife, filmmaker Maggie Carey, filed for divorce in 2017.
+He and his wife, filmmaker Maggie Carey, filed for divorce in 2017.
 They have three children together.

 Bill Hader Filmography